Are you ready to dive into the fascinating world of consumer research?

 It requires your expertise to probe effectively and obtain maximum insights.
 Though time-consuming, this method can yield valuable information when done right.

-By decoding the context in which images and words are used, you draw conclusions about consumer behavior.
+It entails analyzing words and images from various sources like social media.
+By decoding the context in which images and words are used, you conclude consumer behavior.
 Social media platforms are a treasure trove of information for analyzing consumer sentiments and preferences.

 Let’s walk through a step-by-step guide to help you create an effective consumer research survey and gather valuable insights.